publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptI/ch7/m__us_usc_t10_s184.md

 > “The amendment made by paragraph (1) \[amending this section\] shall take effect on October 1, 2008, and shall apply with respect to programs and activities under [section 184 of title 10][/us/usc/t10/s184], United States Code (as so amended), that begin on or after that date.”

- __Redesignation of the Asia-Pacific Center for Security Studies as the Daniel k.
-Inouye Asia-Pacific Center for Security Studies__
+ __Redesignation of the Asia-Pacific Center for Security Studies as the Daniel K. Inouye Asia-Pacific Center for Security Studies__

 [Pub.
 L. 113–291, div.
 B, title XXVIII, § 2861(a)][/us/pl/113/291/s2861/a], Dec.
 19, 2014, [128 Stat.
 3715][/us/stat/128/3715], provided that: